Department of Agriculture and Water Resources, 2016

 The department will undertake a scientific analysis of the risks of importing fresh dates from the Middle East and North Africa region and recommend risk management measures if required.
 Department staff will liaise with industry representatives and relevant State and Territory agriculture authorities to gather stakeholder input to ensure the department has all available scientific information relevant to this analysis.

-These findings will be published in a draft report around February 2017 on the department’s website.
+These findings will be published in a draft report around mid 2018 on the department’s website.
 Stakeholders will be invited to comment on the draft report during a 60 calendar day consultation period.
 The department will consider stakeholder comments in the development of the final report.

 The department will share information and answer questions relating to this review at any time during the process.
 New scientific information will also be considered at any time.